 Planting natives can also help responsibly control storm-water runoff.
 The vast amount and size of many of our native species' root systems have the ability to retain and filter rain waters.
 The Ozarks have been blessed with an abundance of springs and rivers.
 The purity of these water resources should be of utmost concern looking towards the future.
 Plant natives for life!

 The plants, animals, and insects with which we coexist are an important part to our sense of place.
 The sights, sounds, smells, tastes, and feel of a landscape that is alive will bring you to a place of peace.
-For example, the sight and sound of a tree frog calling to attract a mate while grasping the stem of a purple coneflower (Echinacea purpurea) or a monarch butterfly nectaring on a marsh milkweed (Asclepias incarnata).
+For example, the sight and sound of a tree frog calling to attract a mate while grasping the stem of a purple coneflower (Echinacea purpurea) or the sight of a monarch butterfly nectaring on a marsh milkweed (Asclepias incarnata).

 By using native plants in your landscape you can achieve a formal garden or a naturalistic wonderland.
 Let us help you choose the right plants for the right places around your home.
 Convert your sterile, song-less landscape into a vibrant, full-of-life experience!